graniet/kheish/README.md

 - **Modular and Extensible:** Add new modules or agents without breaking the existing structure.
 The architecture encourages customization and scaling to new tasks or domains.

+## Roadmap

+- Add support for more LLM providers.
+- Introduce more sophisticated caching and compression of conversation history.
+- Expand the library of modules (e.g., `git`, `http`).
+- Improve UI/CLI for running and monitoring tasks.

 ## Architecture Overview

 Kheish orchestrates a **Task Manager** that: